L

 Liquidity ratios

 Liquidity ratios are financial ratios that show a company’s ability to pay debts in the short term.
-Liquidity relates to the ease of converting an asset into cash.
+Liquidity refers to the ease of converting an asset into cash.
 Liquidity ratios focus on a company’s balance sheet.
 The liquidity ratios are:

 - net working capital